 - Some of the armour combinations can be this.
-For example, try wearing Smough's set of armour except for the helmet (even funnier if you customise your character to have a smaller-than-average head).
+For example, try wearing Smough's set of armour except for the helmet (even funnier if you customize your character to have a smaller-than-average head).
 Or wearing Smough's helmet, armour and gauntlets... combined with a Hollow Warrior waistcloth.

-The Symbol of Avarice, a rare drop from Mimics that boosts item drop rate and increases the number of souls you obtain, at the cost of constantly draining your life.
+- The Symbol of Avarice, a rare drop from Mimics that boosts item drop rate and increases the number of souls you obtain, at the cost of constantly draining your life.
 It's also...well, a description would do it injustice.
 It's a mimic's head helmet.
 Complete with lolling tongue.

 Provides minimal protection, but at a cost of moderate humiliation.